feitianyiren/kel-api/README.rst

 .. image:: https://img.shields.io/badge/license-apache-blue.svg

-a RESTful API built with Django / Pinax, adhering to the JSON:API specification.
+RESTful API built with Django / Pinax, adhering to the JSON:API specification.
 It is a part of the Kel Project.